-The Dev kit is opted for providing customer with dual BLE based module, to test out for different end-use cases with silicon labs SoC chips EFR32BG22C112F352GM32-C, EFR32BG22C222F352GM32-C and EFR32BG22C224F512GM32-C each in two types of modules.
-The dev board includes 5 buttons of which one is the reset button and the others are for development purposes and contains 4 LEDs.
+The Dev kit is designed to provide customers with dual BLE-based modules, allowing them to test different end-use cases using Silicon Labs SoC chips, specifically the EFR32BG22C112F352GM32-C, EFR32BG22C222F352GM32-C, and EFR32BG22C224F512GM32-C types of modules.
+The dev board includes 4 buttons, of which one is the reset button and the others are for development purposes, and contains 3 LEDs.
 The debug interfaces are flexible with USB to type B and USB to type C connectors as the debugging interfaces.

-It facilitates the 10 pin connector for flashing the firmware into both the chips.
-Beside that the 6 pins are to change modes between the flashing and debugging.
-The first two pins of the two rows are shorted with jumpers for enabling the flashing mode and the user can flash the application, and the last two pins of the two rows are shorted for enabling the debug mode.
+It facilitates the 10-pin connector for flashing the firmware into both chips.
+Besides that, the 6 pins are to change modes between flashing and debugging.
+The first two pins of the two rows are shorted with jumpers for enabling the flashing mode, and the user can flash the application, and the last two pins of the two rows are shorted for enabling the debug mode.

-The B1BMBG22M1/B1BMBG22M2/B1BMBG22M3 modules have the GPIO pinouts on the left side of the board and the B1BMBG22M4/B1BMBG22M5/B1BMBG22M6 modules on the right.
+The B1BMBG22M1/B1BMBG22M2/B1BMBG22M3 modules have the GPIO pin in & pin outs on the left side and right side.